Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 | Compliance | Strong Azure/FedRAMP posture; Purview integration for lineage and classification |

-| Skill match | Ideal for T-SQL + Power BI teams; PySpark supported but Databricks has deeper Spark ecosystem |
+| Skill match | Ideal for T-SQL + Power BI teams; PySpark supported, though a dedicated lakehouse/ML competitor typically offers a deeper, more mature Spark ecosystem |

 Anti-patterns¶